What is a SQL injection (SQLi)?

 The first step of a SQL injection attack is to study how the targeted database functions.
 This is done by submitting a variety of random values into the query to observe how the server responds.

-Attackers then use what they've learned about the database to craft a query the server will interpret and then execute as a SQL command.
+Attackers then use what they've learned about the database to craft a query the server interprets and then executes as a SQL command.
 For example, a database may store information about customers who have made a purchase with customer ID numbers.
 Instead of searching for a specific customer ID, an attacker may insert "CustomerID = 1000 OR 1=1" into the input field.
-Since the statement 1=1 is always true, the SQL query would return all available customer IDs and any corresponding data.
-This allows the attacker to circumvent authentication and gain administrator-level access.
+Since the statement "1=1" is always true, the SQL query would return all available customer IDs and any corresponding data.
+This enables the attacker to circumvent authentication and gain administrator-level access.

 In addition to returning unauthorized information, SQL attacks can be written to delete an entire database, bypass the need for credentials, remove records or add unwanted data.

 How many types of SQL injection attacks are there?

 There are a few different types of SQL injection attacks.